 A person engaged by the former Corporation under a contract for services that is in force immediately before transition day is taken to have been engaged, on and after transition day, by the new employer on the same terms and conditions for the remainder of the duration of the contract.

-[Section 48 inserted by No. 22 of 2016 s.
+[Section 48 inserted: No. 22 of 2016 s.
 12.]

 49. Transfer of assets, liabilities, proceedings, remedies and immunities